 For some Halloween fun, let's look at some history and myths about Cat Familiars!

-In western mythology, a familiar was an animal companion given by the devil to a witch in order to help her with her evil magic.
+In Western mythology, a familiar was an animal companion given by the devil to a witch to help her with her evil magic.
 These familiars would have names just like any other pet.
-In the middle ages, if you were caught talking to your pet (like a lot of people do) you were considered to be consorting with the devil.
-Obviously, you must be a witch communing with your familiar.
+In the Middle Ages, if you were caught talking to your pet (like a lot of people do) you were considered to be consorting with the devil.
+You must be a witch communing with your familiar.

 The Middle Ages were a very dark and violent period in Europe.
 The alternative name "Dark Ages" should come as no surprise.
 Learning was confined to clergy and nobility.
 The general population was therefore quite ignorant and prone to superstition.
 The church itself often perpetuated these superstitions as facts.

-A witch's familiar could be any type of animal such as a toad, dog,an or cat.
+A witch's familiar could be any type of animal such as a toad, dog, or cat.
 Black cats became the traditionally cited companion and hence cats became particularly reviled.
-In 1233 Pope Gregory IX wrote his Papal Bull "Vox in Rama" which actually denounced black cats as satanic.
+In 1233 Pope Gregory IX wrote his Papal Bull "Vox in Rama" which denounced black cats as satanic.

 Why were black cats in particular singled out?